Daily Issuance

 > 4% Pre-2016 eraAnnualised supply growth in line with broad fiat aggregates.
 The 7,200 BTC/day and 3,600 BTC/day eras (pre-2016) lived here.
 Inflation in this band is genuinely material to portfolio modelling.

-1.5 – 4% Above gold parityThe 2016–2020 era.
+1.5 – 4% Above gold parityThe 2016–2020 and post-2020 (6.25 BTC) eras both sat here.
 Annualised supply growth at or above the historical gold mining rate of ~1.5%.
 The regime where Bitcoin is monetarily inflationary by gold’s standard but lower than every major fiat.

-0.5 – 1.5% Below gold parityThe post-2020 era.
+0.5 – 1.5% Below gold parityThe post-2024 (3.125 BTC) era.
 Annualised supply growth below the historical gold mining rate.
 The regime where the deflationary thesis becomes empirically defensible against the leading non-fiat reference asset.

 < 0.5% Asymptote regimePost-2032.
 Annualised supply growth below half a percent, falling further with every halving.
 The regime where the BTC count is, for portfolio-model purposes, effectively fixed.

-Reading the chart at every halving plus the cycle tops and lows in between is the cleanest summary of how the schedule has shaped network economics.
+Reading the series at every halving plus the cycle tops and lows in between is the cleanest chronology of how the schedule has shaped network economics.
 The BTC column is fully deterministic — it depends only on which halving era the anchor sits in.
 The USD column moves with the spot price on the date; the inflation column reflects supply growth at that point.
+The pattern to watch is that the BTC step never moves but the inflation reading keeps grinding lower even between halvings, because supply keeps growing under it.

 DateEventClose (USD)Issuance · inflation